omsai/iQ-FRAPPA-plugin/README.rst

 ------------------
 Draws the FRAPPA region on iQ images.
 This is especially useful for activation or stimulation experiments to see the targeted region.
-A copy of the image is created in the ImageList in which a destructive outline of the FRAPPA ROI is drawn on the image by setting the outline pixels to a high intensity count value.
+A copy of the image is created in the ImageList in which the FRAPPA ROI outline is drawn destructively onto the image by setting the pixel intensity to a high value.

 .. figure:: http://i.imgur.com/wmzO3.gif
    :alt: photo stimulation